Biocomputing-Research-Group/WinnowNet4Review/Performance Evaluation of WinnowNet-Integrated Protein Identification Pipelines/README.md

 # Performance Evaluation of WinnowNet-Integrated Protein Identification Pipelines

 This folder contains the computational pipeline used for protein identification in our MS-based metaproteomics analysis, as described in our publication.
-The pipeline includes multiple tools (Sipros Ensemble, FragPipe, Peaks, and AlphaPept) and is organized to ensure reproducibility and compliance with the FAIR principles.
+The pipeline includes four tools (Sipros Ensemble, FragPipe, Peaks, and AlphaPept) and is organized to ensure reproducibility and compliance with the FAIR principles.

 ## Overview